sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-03/chapter-01/README.md

 ### 1. Design a circuit

-Implement circuits in circom language.
-For example, this simple circuit/program called `factor.circom` proves that people know to factor the integer `n` into two integers without revealing the integer.
+Implement a circuit in the Circom language.
+For example, this simple circuit/program called `factor.circom` proves that people know to factor the integer `n` into two integers without revealing the integers.
 The circuit has two private inputs named `p` and `q` and one public input named `n`.
-For more information on how to use circom, you can refer to https://docs.circom.io.
+For more information on how to use Circom, you can refer to https://docs.circom.io.

 ```python